-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Eastwood include Eastwood, Eastwoods, Estwoud, Estwude, Eastwude and many more.

 This web page shows only a small excerpt of our Eastwood research.
-Another 199 words (14 lines of text) covering the years 1221, 1279 and 1339 are included under the topic Early Eastwood History in all our PDF Extended History products.
+Another 199 words (14 lines of text) covering the years 1221, 1279, 1339 and 1658 are included under the topic Early Eastwood History in all our PDF Extended History products

 More information is included under the topic Early Eastwood Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 57 words (4 lines of text) about their life in Ireland

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Eastwood or a variant listed above: